kenzychew/pet-app/archive/client/README.md

-**This client is deprecated and archived.
-Please use `/client2` for all development, deployment, and production use.**

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.